1Hyena/aronia/doc/skills.md

 This skill is not cost free though.
 The acting character must have a small amount of protection to maledictions (also known as _saves_) at their disposal.
-Upon successful completion, taunting will drain the actor from all of its saves.
+Upon successful completion, taunting will drain the actor of all their saves.

 ### Cleric #####################################################################